Driving to the UK or Northern Ireland?

 What does this mean for you?

-If you are planning to drive your vehicle in the UK and/or in Northern Ireland after the 29th March 2019, it is advisable you contact us your broker one month in advance of your expected travel date.
+If you are planning to drive your vehicle in the UK and/or in Northern Ireland after the 31st of October 2019, it is advisable you contact us your broker one month in advance of your expected travel date.
 This will provide sufficient time for preparation of an individual Green Card associated with your vehicle and insurance policy.